Chinenye-ugwu/it-portfolio/week1.md

 - Networking Labs using Cisco Packet Tracer

 Each project has strengthened both my technical abilities and my confidence in solving real-world IT problems.
 More detailed descriptions of these projects are available in the **Projects** section of this portfolio.

+---

+## Reflection

+Beginning the IT 497 Capstone has given me the opportunity to pause and reflect on how much I have grown academically, professionally, and spiritually.
+Transitioning from more than ten years in the insurance industry into Information Technology has not always been easy, but it has been one of the most rewarding decisions I have made.

+As I continue learning Linux, Windows Server, Microsoft Azure, AWS, networking, and cybersecurity, I recognize that every challenge is helping me become a better problem solver.
+More importantly, I have learned that technical knowledge is most valuable when combined with integrity, humility, perseverance, and a desire to serve others.

+This first week reminded me that building a successful career is not only about acquiring technical skills but also about developing the character required to use those skills responsibly.
+I look forward to continuing this journey throughout the remainder of my capstone experience.